 Learn more about turkey tail in our in-depth guide.

 Are there any side effects of taking Turkey Tail mushrooms?

-Turkey Tail mushrooms are generally considered to be safe, with no known side effects.
+Turkey Tail mushrooms are generally considered safe, with no known side effects.
 However, as with any supplement, it is always best to speak with your healthcare provider before starting any new supplement, including Turkey Tail mushrooms.

 These little mushrooms pack a big punch, from boosting the immune system to helping ward off illness.

 If you're seeking a quick and delectable approach to boost your health, consider including our Wild Master Blend of turkey tail mushrooms in your diet.